HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-visit-plans.md

 The goal of the IG will be to be able to define **enough** semantics to represent the encounters, activities and transitions between them.
 The FHIR Workflow pattern is useful for defining the structural layout for the encounters and activities; defining how the workflow is applied requires the use of an application layer.

-##### Multiple Designs
+##### Multiple Designs Per Protocol

-Within the current implementation, it is possible to accommodate one or more schedules through use of the multiple entries in the `ResearchStudy.protocol` attribute based on the core `ResearchStudy` resource
+Within the current implementation, it is possible to accommodate one or more schedules through use of the multiple entries in the `ResearchStudy.protocol` attribute based on the  `ResearchStudy` resource

+An illustration is shown here:

 ```
 Instance: SampleMultiDesignStudy